 Earlier in the day, exciting Mick Price trained colt Octabello (3c Pierro x Charlotte de Belle, by Secret Savings) kept his unbeaten record intact when charging home to score a narrow win over 1400 metres at his second start.

 He was a long way back in the run, but let down impressively for Dwayne Dunn to score a determined half head win and is entered for the Group I MRC Caulfield Guineas and Victoria Derby.

 A $190,000 Inglis Premier purchase from the Cornerstone Stud draft for his trainer, Octabello is the third winner for Charlotte de Belle, a full sister to dual Group I winner and $1.9 million earner Dash for Cash.

-Pierro continued his winning run over in Perth where the Bob and Sandra Peters trained homebred Action (3g Pierro x Broadway Belle, by Redoute’s Choice) scored a commanding win on debut at Belmont.
+Pierro continued his winning run over in Perth where the Bob and Sandra Peters homebred Action (3g Pierro x Broadway Belle, by Redoute’s Choice) scored a commanding win on debut at Belmont.

 The Grant and Alana Williams trained gelding powered clear to win over 1300 metres by two lengths.

 Action is the second winner for Broadway Belle, a stakes-winning Redoute’s Choice full sister to stakes-winner Antique Belle.